geotools/geotools/docs/user/welcome/upgrade.rst

 BEFORE:

 1. Use getSpan where getLength was used
-2. Be EXTREMELY careful with the convetions for the inclusion/exclusion of the maximum coordinates.
+2. Be EXTREMELY careful with the conventions for the inclusion/exclusion of the maximum coordinates.
-3. GridRange2D IS a Ractangle and is mutable now!
+3. GridRange2D IS a Rectangle and is mutable now!

    BEFORE::